14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Day 14: Monterey to San Francisco

-Good to Know for this USA West Coast Road Trip
+Good to Know on this USA West Coast Road Trip

-- The best time to drive this route is July to September, when weather conditions are ideal and all major roads are open.
-This is especially important for crossing Tioga Pass in Yosemite National Park that typically closes during the winter and early spring due to snow.
+- The best time to drive this route is July to September.
+This is especially important for Tioga Pass in Yosemite, which typically closes from November through May due to snow.
+Driving through it is one of the highlights of the trip and not something you want to miss.

 - This is a relatively fast-paced itinerary.
 If you do all the activities listed below, your days will be pretty full.
 Need more downtime?
 Add some extra days in each location and stretch this itinerary over three weeks instead.